 Paris Hilton biography

-Socialite.
-Born on February 17, 1981, in New York, New York.
-Paris Whitney Hilton is the eldest child of real estate developer Richard Hilton and socialite Kathy Richards Hilton.
+Socialite Paris Whitney Hilton was born in New York City on February 17, 1981, the eldest child of real-estate developer Richard Hilton and socialite Kathy Richards Hilton.
 Along with sister Nicky and brothers Barron and Conrad, Hilton is one of multiple heirs to the Hilton hotel fortune.

 Given the childhood nickname "Star" by her mother and grandmother, Hilton, who began modeling as a child at charitable functions, was born into acting stock.
 Her maternal grandmother was actress "Big" Kathy Dugan, and aunts Kim and Kyle Richards continue to earn film and television roles.
-Hilton is also related to Zsa Zsa Gabor (who wed her great grandfather Conrad Hilton), and can claim ties to Elizabeth Taylor, who was briefly married to Hilton's great uncle Conrad Nicholson Hilton Jr.
+Hilton is also related by marriage to Zsa Zsa Gabor, who wed Hilton's great-grandfather, Conrad Hilton, and Elizabeth Taylor, who was briefly married to Hilton's great uncle, Conrad Nicholson Hilton Jr.

 As East Coast transplants, Hilton and her sister regularly attended society functions, charitable events, fashion shows and A-list parties.
 The two soon became regulars on the red carpet, and a titillating 2000 Vanity Fair spread shot by famed photographer David LaChapelle cemented their burgeoning fame.